Sandjai/FormComponent/README.md

 /**
 * Method for combining checkboxes into a group
 * @param {Array} data - Array of Objects in format:  [{namesOfgroup: '', errorMessage: '', condition}, ... ]
-* @param {String} namesOfgroup - HTML names of checkboxes in format: 'chbx chbx2 chbx3'
+* @param {string} namesOfgroup - HTML names of checkboxes in format: 'chbx chbx2 chbx3'
-* @param {String} errorMessage
+* @param {string} errorMessage
-* @param {Boolean} condition - set condition for making mandatory, if needed.
+* @param {boolean} condition - set condition for making mandatory, if needed.
 If not - don't use this parameter.
 Should return true or false.
-* @param {Number} numMin - minimum number of checkboxes to be checked (defaul = 1)
+* @param {number} numMin - minimum number of checkboxes to be checked (defaul = 1)
-* @param {Number} numMax - maximum number of checkboxes to be checked (default = all checkboxes) */
+* @param {number} numMax - maximum number of checkboxes to be checked (default = all checkboxes) */

 checkboxesGroups(data)